polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/index.md

 Substrate runtime module development has the intention of producing lean, performant, and fast nodes.
 It provides none of the protections or overhead of transaction reverting, and does not implicitly introduce any fee system to the computation which nodes on your chain run.
-This mean while you are developing runtime functions, it is up to _you_ to correctly asses and apply fees to the different parts of your runtime logic such that it will not be abused by bad actors and hurt your network.
+This mean while you are developing runtime functions, it is up to _you_ to correctly assess and apply fees to the different parts of your runtime logic such that it will not be abused by bad actors and hurt your network.